On the Convergence and Calibration of Deep Learning with Differential Privacy: Experimental Details

+We experiment on the Wine Quality\footnote{\url{http://archive.672ics.uci.edu/ml/datasets/Wine+Quality}} (1279 training samples, 320 test samples, 11 features) and California Housing\footnote{\url{http://lib.stat.cmu.edu/datasets/houses.zip}} (18576 training samples, 2064 test samples, 8 features) datasets in \Cref{sec:experiments}.
 For the California Housing, we use DP-Adam with batch size 256.
 Since other datasets are not large, we use the full-batch DP-GD.

-Across all the four experiments, we set $\delta = \frac{1}{1.1\times \text{training sample size}}$ and use the four-layer neural network with the following structure, where \texttt{input\_width} is the input dimension for each dataset:
+Across all the two experiments, we set $\delta = \frac{1}{1.1\times \text{training sample size}}$ and use the four-layer neural network with the following structure, where \texttt{input\_width} is the input dimension for each dataset:

 The California Housing dataset is used to predict the mean price value of owner-occupied home in California.
-We train both global flat and local flat clipping with DP-Adam, both with noise $\sigma = 1$, clipping norm $1$, and learning rate $0.0002$.
+We train with DP-Adam, noise $\sigma = 1$, clipping norm $1$, and learning rate $0.0002$.
 We also trained a non-DP GD with the same learning rate.
 The GDP accountant gives $\epsilon=4.41$ after 50 epochs / 3650 iterations.

 The UCI Wine Quality (red wine) dataset is used to predict the wine quality (an integer score between 0 and 10).
-We train both global flat and local flat clipping with DP-GD, both with noise $\sigma = 35$, clipping norm $2$, and learning rate $0.03$.
+We train with DP-GD, noise $\sigma = 35$, clipping norm $2$, and learning rate $0.03$.
 We also trained a non-DP GD with learning rate $0.001$.
 The GDP accountant gives $\epsilon=4.40$ after 2000 iterations.

 The California Housing and Wine Quality experiments are conducted in 30 independent runs.
 In \Cref{fig:regression_loss}, the lines are the average losses and the shaded regions are the standard deviations.